 Trains & Buses Out of the City

-From South Station, follow the signs to direct you from the T Station through the main hall of the Amtrak terminal and across to the South Station Bus Terminal.
+Most regional bus trips leave from the South Station bus terminal From the South Station MBTA stop, follow the signs to direct you from the T Station through the main hall of the Amtrak terminal and across to the South Station Bus Terminal.
 The walk is a good 10 minutes, so factor this into your schedule.
-Most regional bus trips depart from South Station.
-All buses have wi-fi and outlets, but Megabus’ rarely work.
-Greyhound drops off at Port Authority in NYC.
-Bolt’s street-side drop-off and pick-up point in NYC is far more convenient than Mega’s at 34th Street between 11th and 12th Avenue, which requires a four-long-block hike through a less-than-scenic part of Midtown.
+Most buses have wi-fi and power outlets, but they don’t always work.
+Greyhound and Peter Pan drop off at Port Authority, NYC’s main bust station.
+Bolt Bus’s street-side drop-off and pick-up point in NYC is far more convenient than Mega Bus’s.

 Go Bus is another great bus option for trips to NYC.
-It stops at Alewife Station (northern terminus of the Red Line and quite a spectacular place in its own right) in Cambridge and close to Penn Station in NYC.
+It leaves from Alewife Station (the northern terminus of the Red Line and only a few stops from Harvard) in Cambridge and drops off close to Penn Station in NYC.

-Trains from South Station Amtrak tickets can be expensive, but you can often find deals and discounts hidden away under promotional advertisements.
-Look under the “Savings and Promotions” area of the Amtrak website.
-Pay special attention to packages for museum trips or Broadway shows.
+Amtrak tickets can be expensive, but you can often find deals – look under the “Savings and Promotions” area of the Amtrak website and pay special attention to packages for museum trips or Broadway shows.
 Amtrak trains depart from South Station and make a second pick-up at Back Bay Station.
 There are two types of trains: Acela and Regional.
-The Acela shaves a bit off the time and are more comfortable, but cost twice as much—probably not worth the extra bucks.
+The Acela is about half an hour faster and is more comfortable, but costs significantly more.